eric183/ricout/README.md

 ```

-server || front use, whatever you like.
+Using as Require || Script, whatever you like.

-ENJOY IT．　:)
+ENJOY IT．　: )